Dr. Amy Miller

 - A child has difficulty with reading, math, or other school subjects.

-What is Special Education and who is eligible for services?
+What is the Exceptional Children Services Program and who is eligible for services?

-Special Education is instruction designed to meet the unique learning strengths and needs of individual students with disabilities from birth through age 21.
+The Exceptional Children Services Program is specialized, intensive instruction designed to meet the unique learning strengths and needs of individual students with disabilities from birth through age 21.
 A child must be evaluated and identified as having a disability to be eligible for Special Education and/or related services.
 Programs are provided for students in all disability areas recognized by the State of Georgia.
 Disability categories are: Autism Spectrum Disorder, Deaf/Blind, Deaf/Hard of Hearing, Emotional and Behavioral Disorder, Intellectual Disabilities, Orthopedic Impairment, Other Health Impairment, Significant Developmental Delay, Specific Learning Disability, Speech/Language Impairment, Traumatic Brain Injury, Visual Impairment.

 Where can I find out more about Child Find?

-For a preschool aged child, with a chronological age of 3 through 5, who has or may have a developmental disability, please contact Thomaston-Upson Department of Special Education at 706-647-7911.
+For a preschool aged child, with a chronological age of 3 through 5, who has or may have a developmental disability, please contact Thomaston-Upson Exceptional Children Services Department at 706-647-7911.

-Parents of students, kindergarten through 12th grade, who suspect their child may have a disability, should contact the teacher, principal, counselor or Department of Special Education.
+Parents of students, kindergarten through 12th grade, who suspect their child may have a disability, should contact the teacher, principal, MTSS Coordinator, counselor or Exceptional Children Services Department.

-The Upson-Lee Special Education (SPED) Preschool Program provides special education services for three and four year old children with significant developmental delays or specific disabilities.
-The preschool program for children with disabilities will continue to collaboratively provide comprehensive special educational services for Thomaston-Upson school system.
+The TU ECS Preschool Services Program provides special education services for three and four year old children with significant developmental delays or specific disabilities.
+The preschool program for children with disabilities will continue to collaboratively provide comprehensive exceptional children services for Thomaston-Upson School System.

-The UL SPED Preschool Program serves children who meet state eligibility for a disability category or significant delay in development.
+The TU ECS Preschool Services Program serves children who meet state eligibility for a disability category or significant delay in development.
 The child who shows possible delays in thinking, speaking, moving, seeing or hearing should be referred for an evaluation.
 There is no fee involved.
 Children may be referred by parents, social agencies, preschool programs, the medical community, or other interested individuals.

-The UL SPED Preschool Program works collaboratively with Early Intervention, Head Start, Pre-K Programs, private preschool providers and daycare programs in an effort to provide special education services in conjunction with regular preschool services.
+The TU ECS Preschool Services Program works collaboratively with Early Intervention, Head Start, Pre-K Programs, private preschool providers and daycare programs in an effort to provide special education services in conjunction with regular preschool services.
 The primary consideration in providing services is the child first!
 Developmentally appropriate opportunities are a focus for any service.

 Preschool experience does make a difference.
 Service plans are developed based on the need of the individual.
 A collaborative interagency model focuses on parents, caregivers and specialists working together.
 Children may be served in a class setting or in their usual preschool setting.
-The UL SPED Preschool Program also provides a monthly newsletter and parent training sessions which are ongoing.
+The TU ECS Preschool Services Program also provides a monthly newsletter and parent training sessions which are ongoing.

 Concerned parents might ask: